 Indonesia will soon make another international headline as the Attorney General Office has been preparing the execution of drug convicts after executing 14 drug convicts last year.
 Despite the fact AGO has not published the names and the dates, Beritasatu TV has reported the names of nine drug convicts who would be executed within weeks.

-As many of you might be aware that under President Joko “Jokowi” Widodo’s administration, Indonesia government has declared war on drugs.
+As many of you might be aware that under President Joko “Jokowi” Widodo’s administration, the Indonesia government has declared war on drugs.
 President Jokowi stated that he refuses to grant any presidential clemency requested by drug convicts.
-As a result, any drug convicts, who has been sentenced to death by the court, would be executed.
+As a result, any drug convicts, who have been sentenced to death by the court, would be executed.
 The government believe that capital punishment would give a deterrent impact and eventually stop drug trafficking in Indonesia.
 Nevertheless, this step has triggered controversy both in the national and international level.

-Many argue that capital punishment is not the answer to drug problem in the country and it is considered against human right.
+Many argue that capital punishment is not the answer to the drug problem in the country and it is considered against human right.
 The government ignores the noise and carries the punishment anyway.
 As a sovereign state, Indonesia has its rules and regulations which could be implemented.
-The only way to stop the capital punishment is by urging the government to revoke the capital punishment from the regulation.
-Yet, as I listened the the national radio program, many people actually also support the government decision to execute the drug convicts to tackle the drug problem because it is worrying.
+The only way to stop capital punishment is by urging the government to revoke the capital punishment from the regulation.
+Yet, as I listened to the national radio program, many people actually also support the government decision to execute the drug convicts to tackle the drug problem because it is worrying.

 Interestingly enough, some media reported how inhumane Indonesian government is because the government of Indonesia did not give notification about their execution to the convicts as well as the family.
 Is it true?
 I doubt it.
 Hence, it got me wondering “If some want to defend the drug dealers and trafficker from being executed, what do we really know about those drugs convicts?
-Should we have a sympathy toward them?”
+Should we have sympathy toward them?”
 I do not know.

 So last month, I came across to two books titled “Hotel K: The Shocking Inside Story of Bali’s Notorious Jail” and “Snowing in Bali: The Incredible Inside Account of Bali’s Hidden Drug World” at a bookstore in Ngurah Rai Airport Bali.
 I found the title and cover very interesting.
 I read the blurb.
 It seems to be juicy, it is about crimes, drugs, sex and politics in Indonesia.
 I decided to buy two of them.

-Well, Schapelle Corby was a convicted drug runner, who was found guilty of smuggling 4.2 kg marijuana into Bali in 2004.
+Well, Schapelle Corby was a convicted drug runner, who was found guilty of smuggling 4.2 kg of marijuana into Bali in 2004.
 Denpasar District Court sentenced Corby 20 years imprisonment on May 2005.
-Since then, she has consistently claimed that she was innocent and fought for her release by filling appeals, judicial reviews as well as request for presidential clemency.
-On March 2010, she filed a presidential clemency claiming that she has been suffering from mental illness.
+Since then, she has consistently claimed that she was innocent and fought for her release by filing appeals, judicial reviews as well as request for presidential clemency.
+On March 2010, she filed presidential clemency claiming that she has been suffering from mental illness.
 She eventually won the presidential pardon under the administration of President Susilo Bambang Yudhoyono on February 2012.
 She was then released on February 2014 but must remain in Indonesia to July 2017.

-The thing is rumor has it that the release of Corby was actually part of government deal whereby the SBY government had struck a deal with the Australian government to extradite an Indonesian fugitive Adrian Kiki Ariawan, a graft convict who fled to Australia in 2003.
+The thing is rumour has it that the release of Corby was actually part of government deal whereby the SBY government had struck a deal with the Australian government to extradite an Indonesian fugitive Adrian Kiki Ariawan, a graft convict who fled to Australia in 2003.
 However, former Vice Minister of Law and Human Rights Denny Indrayana denied that the extradition of Adrian Kiki Ariawan had something to do with the release of Schapelle Corby.

-Unfortunately I have a conspiratorial mind and I was suspicious.
+Unfortunately, I have a conspiratorial mind and I was suspicious.
 I said to myself, perhaps these books are actually forms of pressure to the Indonesian government to release Corby.
 Is it possible?
 But who is Corby?
 How important she is?
 Was she a mule or a horse?
 Was she really a victim?
 Or did she play a victim?
-Is it a way for convict drug dealer to escaping heavy punishment by claiming that they are suffering from mental illness?
+Is it a way for a convict drug dealer to escaping heavy punishment by claiming that they are suffering from mental illness?

-And by the way, one of her lawyer was Hotman Paris.
+And by the way, one of her lawyers was Hotman Paris.
 How much did she pay him?
 Is she coming from a filthy rich family?
 How could she afford him?
 Where is the money coming from?
 Or is this book just a form of comprehensive criticism to the Indonesian justice system?

 I must say that it is hard to tell.
 Everyone has their own story.
 Everyone has their own agenda.
 We cannot just buy her stories through media, including books.
 Right?

 So I began to read these books to find the answers and the red line.
-Instead of finding the answers, I actually start have more questions.
-Yet, I must say that these books are eye-opening and easy to read for non-english speaker.
+Instead of finding the answers, I actually start to have more questions.
+Yet, I must say that these books are eye-opening and easy to read for non-English speaker.
 If you want to know further, you can check my upcoming post on “Hotel K: The Shocking Inside Story of Bali’s Notorious Jail” and “Snowing in Bali: The Incredible Inside Account of Bali’s Hidden Drug World“‘s review.